yonkeltron/scosugbot/README.md

 * RSpec (for tests)
 * Fortune (install from package manager)

-You can install MongoDB using your system's package manager or by following the [instructions on the MongoDB site](http://www.mongodb.org/display/DOCS/Quickstart).
+Install MongoDB using your system's package manager or by following the [instructions on the MongoDB site](http://www.mongodb.org/display/DOCS/Quickstart).
 As for the rest, you can install the required gems with this command (assumes you have